-By default, the Schedule Direction for new projects is set to From Project Start.
-This works best with the As Soon As Possible constraint.
-The design here is that your assigned users work based on the tasks start date and not necessarily the due date.
-The schedule status will turn red if any task's due date pushes past the project due date.
+By default, the schedule direction for new projects is set to 'from project start'.
+This works best with the 'as soon as possible' constraint.
+The design here is that your assigned users work based on the task's start date and not necessarily the due date.
+The schedule status will turn red if any task's due date pushes past the project's due date.

-You can change the schedule direction to From Project Completion.
-Doing so will make each task constraint set to As Late As Possible.
-When using the schedule this way, your Predecessors will then work backward from the last tasks due date.
-And if a task is not completed by the task due date, then the task will permanently turn red and cannot auto push forward.
+You can change the schedule direction to 'from project completion'.
+Doing so will make each task constraint set to 'as late as possible'.
+When using the schedule this way, your predecessors will then work backward from the last task's due date.
+If a task is not completed by the task due date, then the task will permanently turn red and cannot auto-push forward.

-This refers to the link established between tasks and is designed to push the Plan Start Date of the next task, based on the Actual Complete Date of the previous task.
+This refers to the link established between tasks and is designed to push the planned start date of the next task, based on the actual completion date of the previous task.

-Predecessors are created automatically based on where you are adding a task into the schedule.
+Predecessors are created automatically based on where you are adding a task to the schedule.

-For more on this, please refer to the All About Predecessors guide.
+For more on this, please refer to the Task predecessors [in-depth guide].

-By default, the system will update the active project's tasks Plan Start and Plan Due Dates each night if the task has an Actual Start and/or Actual Complete Date.
+By default, the system will update the active project's task's plan start & plan due dates each night if the task has an actual start and/or actual completion date.

 There are three main settings that control this automation.

-- Actual Dates Change the Plan Date: Instantly adjusts the remaining Tasks/Predecessors Plan Dates based on the Actual Complete date of the previous task.
+- Actual dates change the plan date: Instantly adjusts the remaining tasks/predecessor's plan dates based on the actual completion date of the previous task.